Illustration: Ben Thomson

 If Mono had the rock scene, Mess+Noise had dolewave, although as one boarder put it last week, “Dolewave [was] actually pretty terrible in hindsight.”
 No matter how you feel about jangly odes to being a deadshit, that ‘dolewave’ was coined on the messageboards there gets at another virtue: without having to appeal to a broad audience, boarders are free to dig into the kind of minutiae which’d bore most folks to tears.
 In the case of I Love Music, a forum started by British critic Tom Ewing in 2000, those ideas are then, sometimes, brought into the mainstream by their boarders.
 I Love Music functioned informally as a talent pool for several major music publications around the world – some of the most formative critics from Pitchfork, the Guardian, the Village Voice, and the New York Times were active there before they’d made their names – and having that space to turn over ideas until they could take shape was undeniably valuable.

 “ILM was an overtly UK/AU populated board, and so I gravitated to that as an anglophile, trying to prove myself with that crowd,” says Chris Ott, a former Pitchfork writer during its most formative years.
-“Had various posters there not attacked or mentioned me, I would probably have never had a presence there, but I wanted to contend with or learn from them, because they operated on such a higher plane, intellectually, than US boarders I was going back and forth with.”
+“Had various posters there not attacked or mentioned me, I would probably have never had a presence there, but I wanted to contend with them, or learn from them, because they operated on such a higher plane, intellectually, than US boarders I was going back and forth with.”

 But every one of these messageboards, the longer they go on, come closer to the inevitable comments about the board dying.
 Last week, ‘mark’ posted in the Mess+Noise boards wondering ‘What happened to this forum?”
 Several boarders pointed out that the site disabling new users – Levin says “things were getting out of hand: bots, excessive trolling, you name it” – had marked it for death long ago, plus “We said everything cool and abnoxious [sic] there was to say, there is literally nothing left.”